top of page

 Awards and Recognitions

-• Honorable Mention, PX3 Prix de la Photographie Paris (2022, Fine Art & People categories)
+• Honourable Mentions, PX3 Prix de la Photographie Paris (2022, Fine Art & People categories)

 • Shortlisted, PX3 State of the World competition (2022)